-All male and female children in the US under 26 are recommended to receive the HPV vaccine.
+In the USA, boys and girls under 26 are recommended to receive the HPV vaccine.
 Routine vaccination is recommended at the ages of 11 or 12 during their pre-teen check-up, but the vaccination series can begin as young as 9.
 Find out more via the Centers for Disease Control and Prevention (CDC).

 IS THE VACCINE SAFE?

 HPV vaccinations are very safe and are closely monitored by organisations such as the European Medicines Agency and World Health Organisation.

 The Global Advisory Committee on Vaccine Safety (GACVS) considers HPV vaccines to be extremely safe.